 2015 Da Hu Sai Raw Pu'erh Tea Cake 357g

-Like its Xiao Hu Sai counterpart, teas from Da Hu Sai also tend to possess a slightly tannic component that complements the flavor, likely a feature of the terroir of Da Xue Shan.
-Similarly, these wild teas are also recognized for a strong cha qi (茶氣) or “energy” that helps one experience a sense of calm and groundedness, ideal for long sessions that require intense focus, such as meditating or studying.
-Harvested in spring, while its quick citrusy hui gan (回甘) can be reminiscent of a Xiao Hu Sai pu’erh, it separates itself with a little more of a touch of fruitier, spicier, and even a little floral on the palate.
-After four-years of aging, this tea has transformed into a pleasant affordable treat for our pu’erh tea lovers.
-It can be sustained as many as 20 steepings.
+The teas from Da Hu Sai tend to possess a slightly tannic component that complements the flavor, likely a feature of the terroir of Da Xue Shan.
+Similarly, these wild teas are also recognized for the “energy” of the tea that helps one experience a sense of calm and groundedness, ideal for long sessions that require intense focus, such as meditating or studying.
+Harvested in spring, it separates itself with a little more of a touch of fruitier, spicier, and floral on the palate compared with other puerh teas in the region.
+After seven years of aging, this tea has transformed into a pleasant affordable treat for our pu’erh tea lovers.
+It can be sustained as many as 18 steepings.
 The later steepings are lighter, but still holds flavor well that you just don’t want to quit.

 Traditionally, puerh cakes are stacked together and wrapped in a bamboo skin case called a tong.
 One tong is composed of 7 individual cakes.
 To purchase a tong, please contact us directly.

 Origin: Mengku, Yunnan province, China

 Harvest Time: April 2015